My portrait My portrait alternate

 Office: 45-733D

-I am a postdoctoral researcher at MIT CSAIL, working with Prof. Antonio Torralba.
-I completed my PhD at Tel Aviv University, advised by Prof. Daniel Cohen-Or and Prof. Ariel Shamir.
-My research lies at the intersection of computer graphics, AI, and art.
-I develop computational systems that model and support visual thinking, visual communication, and creative expression.
+My research lies at the intersection of AI, computer graphics, computer vision, and design.
+I develop computational systems that model and support visual thinking, visual communication, and creative processes.
 A core focus of my work is leveraging the rich priors of large vision-language models to generate visuals that are abstract, expressive, structured, and editable.
+I also enjoy drawing and sculpting in my free time.

 My work has been recognized with two Best Paper Awards for CLIPasso (SIGGRAPH'22) and Inspiration Tree (SIGGRAPH Asia'23), and an Honorable Mention Award for Word-as-Image (SIGGRAPH'23).